Animal Friends Blog

 If it seems like this may be the reason for your cat’s vocal nature, try to avoid feeding them whilst they are making noise.
 Once they quieten down, give them a treat or their food.
 If you persevere, you can train your cat to stay quiet when its tea time!

 These are just some of the reasons why your cat is being vocal.
 However, if you’re concerned about how your cat’s meow sounds, or the sudden increase in vocalisations, contact your vet for a check-up.
-We offer specialist cat insurance with a number of different policies, so you can feel safe in the knowledge that your cat is protected.

 We have a range of pet insurance policies to suit your needsGet a quote